nvaccess/addon-datastore/transform/README.md

-# transformAddonDataToViews
+# addon-datastore-transform
-This repository primarily exists to transform data from [nvaccess/addon-store-submission:master](https://github.com/nvaccess/addon-store-submission) to views located at [nvaccess/addon-store-submission:views](https://github.com/nvaccess/addon-store-submission/tree/views).
+This repository primarily exists to transform data from [nvaccess/addon-datastore:master](https://github.com/nvaccess/addon-datastore) to views located at [nvaccess/addon-datastore:views](https://github.com/nvaccess/addon-datastore/tree/views).

 ## Overview

-For each version of NVDA, the meta-data of the most recent (the highest version number) of each add-on is automatically added, based on the data in `addon-store-submission`.
+For each version of NVDA, the meta-data of the most recent (the highest version number) of each add-on is automatically added, based on the data in `addon-datastore`.

 ## Setup
 ```sh